e-commerce cover

 C2B: Consumer-to-Business

-This flips the script, with consumers offering something to businesses.
+This flips the script, with consumers offering businesses something.

 Examples: